Tour Times and Pricing

 Walking Tours of Historic Downtown Santa Fe will provide you with an up-close glimpse of the vibrant and multicultural history of the Land of Enchantment’s capital city.
 On your tour, our well-trained and historically knowledgeable guides will lead you on an unforgettable journey through Santa Fe’s past.

 Tours visit eighteen historic sites and structures and explore the interiors of two historic buildings.
 On the one and one-half mile walk you will discover:

 - How the Villa de Santa Fe became the capital of “The Kingdom of New Mexico” and the oldest capital city in the U.S.

-- Why the 1680 Pueblo Revolt was one of the most successful Native American rebellions in American History.
+- Why the 1680 Pueblo Revolt was one of the most successful indigenous peoples rebellions in history.

 - How Santa Fe became the center of an international network of trade routes despite being at least 1000 miles from the trails’ destinations.